spidyshivam/shivampatel.xyz/content/about.md

 +++

-I am a 20 year old guy, from UP, India, studying Computer Science.
+I am a 21 year old guy, from UP, India, studying Computer Science.
 Also a video game enthusiast.
+I like this world.

 | **Favourite?** | **Answer**                                                   |